-- 1. Open Windows Explorer on the Remote machine. - 2.
-In the Address bar, type \ [host-machinename] \ Workpapers. - 3.
-Press Enter.
+- 1) Open Windows Explorer (on the Remote machine) - 2) In the Address bar, type //host-machinename/Workpapers - 3) Press Enter

-The active folder should immediately change to the Workpapers folder on the Host machine.
-If there is an error, then the Host Workpapers folder is not accessible from the Remote computer.

-During this test, you might also receive a login prompt.
-If so, enter the proper login name and password for the Host computer that provides access to the Host computer.
+This should immediately change the active folder to the Workpapers folder on the Host machine.
+If there is an error, this indicates that the Host Workpapers folder is not accessible from the Remote machine.
+During this test, you may also receive a login prompt.
+If you receive a login prompt, enter the proper login name and password for the Host machine that provides access to the Host machine.